-Are you looking for the formula of value added method of national income chapter class 12 macroeconomics CBSE Board.
-I have explained everything ranging from its different formulas and tricks to have command over this method.
+Are you looking for the formula of the value-added method of national income chapter class 12 macroeconomics CBSE Board?

-There are three method to calculate National Income of a country.
-Value added method, Income method and Expenditure method.
+There are three methods to calculate the National Income of a country.

 In this lecture, we will only discuss, how to calculate National Income by value-added method strictly according to the syllabus of the Class 12 CBSE Board.

 What is the alternative name of Value Added Method

 Generally, Value-added refers to the measure of value addition in the raw material (non-factor units) by a production unit, through its production activities.